-The corporate world in London and the dynamics of the offshore-industry has served as my living lab to study, measure and operate the dynamic forces of companies that drive or destroy sustainability and long term value creation.
+The financial corporate world in London and the dynamics of the offshore-industry health and safety culture has served as my living lab to study, measure and operate the dynamic forces of companies that drive or destroy sustainability and long term value creation.
 The model is practical and tested in companies that operate in changing

 Purpose driven people

 Many people contributed and provided feedback on the model.
 What all these people have in common is that they are purpose- driven and open-minded to a new way of thinking.